wjhladik/wjhladik.github.io/_posts/2019-04-23-Apr-2019-Cord-Cutting-Wizard-Public.md

       <li>Apr 20 - Sling - Confusion Paramount Network or Spike TV - logo image is Paramount but logo name is SpikeTV
       <li>Apr 20 - Sling - Removed SuperNe
       <li>Apr 20 - Updated pricing and network content on all other services
+      <li>Apr 23 - Updated new Philo pricing and channel content, fixed some duplicate networks
     </ul>